The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Afterwards, when I shall return from riding the chariot.
+Afterwards—when I return from riding the chariot.

 MARCIA.